flaf/miscellaneous/puppet/modules/moo/README.md

     # Optional.
 The path of the haproxy template of the
     # moobot package and the path of the command to reload
     # the haproxy daemon.
 In fact, these keys are not
-    # settable and the values below are the only possible
+    # changeable and the values below are the only possible
     # values.
     template: '/opt/moobot/templates/haproxy.conf.j2'
     reload_cmd: '/opt/moobot/bin/haproxy_graceful_reload'